Volkswagen e-Golf (2014-2019) review

 The Volkswagen e-Golf is the electric version of the family hatch favourite.
 A party piece of the new Golf Mk7’s MQB modular platform (beside its 90kg weight saving from the old model) is that it’s been built to accommodate the widest possible range of drivetrains.

-Of course, you can have petrol and diesel Golfs and there’s a plug-in hybrid Golf GTE version coming in 2015.
+Of course, you can have petrol and diesel Golfs and there’s a plug-in hybrid Golf GTE version.
 A compressed natural gas variant is offered in mainland Europe.
-The fifth and final version is the all-electric e-Golf, which joins the e-Up in VW’s burgeoning all-electric range from summer 2014.
+The fifth and final version is the all-electric e-Golf, which joins the e-Up in VW’s burgeoning all-electric range.

 Unlike rivals like the Nissan Leaf or BMW i3, the e-Golf is of course a conventional car adapted for electric power, rather than a bespoke EV-only creation.
 This has traditionally created many compromises in re-engineered electric cars, but in terms of its packaging and practicality, the e-Golf is barely any less usable than a normal Golf.

-However, this five-door hatchback-only EV is let down by the weight of its batteries, and the effects this has on comfort and handling, plus the questionable usable range of around 80 miles.
+However, this five-door hatchback-only EV is let down by the weight of its batteries, and the effects this has on comfort and handling.

 Given the regular Golf is already an exceedingly refined family hatchback, that an all-electric version with no combustion engine thrashing away under the bonnet is even more well-mannered is no surprise.
 The drivetrain is silent, and wind and road noise also well-checked thanks to the slippery body and low-resistance tyres.
 While it might sound relaxed and sedate, the pace is still amusing.